orthecreedence/git-debug-hook/README.md

 # Contributing

-If you want support for a certain language, don't open an issue, fork and open a pull request.
+If you want support for a certain language, don't open an issue, I'll probably just ignore it (being realistic here).
+Fork the project and open a pull request.

 # License